-The Operations Environmental Program provides administration over environmental regulatory compliance and natural and cultural resource protection for the Agency of Transportation Operations Division ensuring compliance under various federal and state environmental regulatory programs, including, but not limited to, Stormwater Management and Compliance; Hazardous Materials and Waste Management; Roadkill Procedure; and Roadside Vegetation Management.
+The Pollution Prevention and Compliance Section (Formerly Environmental Program) provides administration over environmental regulatory compliance and natural and cultural resource protection for the Agency of Transportation Maintenance Bureau ensuring compliance under various federal and state environmental regulatory programs, including, but not limited to, Water Quality; Hazardous Waste Management; and Roadside Vegetation Management.

 The mission of Transportation Systems Management is to improve the reliability of Vermont’s transportation system by managing delays and disruptions.
 TSMO improves reliability on the road network through strategies used to anticipate and manage traffic congestion during typical operating conditions, planned disruptions, and unanticipated incidents.

 The Technical Services Section provides facilities management services to the Agency related primarily to making repairs and renovations to existing VTrans buildings and to managing new VTrans buildings projects.
 The section also provides limited assistance to municipalities in the form of providing sample plans for salt/sand sheds, cold storage buildings, and maintenance garages.
 Any municipal requests for information or plans related to such facilities should be addressed to either Tim French at 802-224-6593 or to Brad McAvoy at 802-249-1942.